Goucher Micro-Internships

 How does it work?

-• Identify a project that can be completed remotely in the 4-weeks of January 2024.
+• Identify a project that can be completed remotely from January 5-23, 2026.

-• Consider the type of training, supervision and support you can give during that same period.
-Please see this handout for tips on supporting a virtual micro-intern.
+• Consider the type of training, supervision, and support you can give during that same period.
+For additional information, please see tips on supporting a virtual micro-intern (PDF).

-Other than your time for supervision and mentoring, there is no cost to the alumnae/i hosts.
+Other than your time for supervision and mentoring, there is no cost to the alumnae/i or community hosts.
 Through the generosity of donors, the Career Education Office is offering a $675 micro-grant to each student who completes a 45-hour remote project and $375 for a 25-hour project.
-Please note that the number of projects within the scope of Goucher Micro-Internships is limited by available funding and a micro-intern is not guaranteed.
+Please note that the number of projects within the scope of Goucher Micro-Internship Program is limited by available funding and a micro-intern is not guaranteed.

-If you have a project beyond the scope of the Goucher Micro-Internships program, please visit our Employer page and post a traditional internship in Handshake.
+If you have a project beyond the scope of the Goucher Micro-Internship Program, please visit our Employer page and post a traditional internship in Handshake.

 Students